maximbilan/capymind/README.md

 [![CI](https://github.com/maximbilan/capymind/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/maximbilan/capymind/actions/workflows/build_and_test.yml)
 ![Test coverage](./.badges/test_coverage.svg)

 CapyMind is a personal mental health journal powered by AI, designed to help you track your thoughts, emotions, and progress over time.
-It provides a simple and secure platform for making journal entries, setting reminders, and gaining personalized therapy insights.
+It provides a simple and secure platform for making journal entries, setting reminders, gaining personalized therapy insights, and engaging in real-time AI therapy sessions.
 Leveraging AI to analyze your notes and dreams, CapyMind empowers you to reflect deeply on your mental well-being.
-With support for multiple languages and time zones, it seamlessly integrates into your daily routine, offering a personalized space for self-reflection and growth.
+With support for multiple languages and time zones, it seamlessly integrates into your daily routine, offering a personalized space for self-reflection, growth, and therapeutic support.

 # Screenshots